 How board directors make a real difference

-Inspired by the latest research and drawing on more than 40 years of board education experience, High Performance Boards examines issues related to supervisory board performance and effectiveness.
+Inspired by the latest research and drawing on more than 40 years of board education experience, High Performance Boards examines issues related to board performance and effectiveness.
 For non-executive board members and chairpersons only.